pyx-project/pyx/manual/canvas.rst

    Similar to :meth:`writeEPSfile` but using the PDF format.

+.. method:: canvas.writeSVGfile(file, *args, **kwargs)

+   Similar to :meth:`writeEPSfile` but using the SVG format.

 .. method:: canvas.writetofile(filename, *args, **kwargs)

-   Determine the file type (EPS, PS, or PDF) from the file extension of *filename* and call the corresponding write method with the given arguments *arg* and *kwargs*.
+   Determine the file type (EPS, PS, PDF, or SVG) from the file extension of *filename* and call the corresponding write method with the given arguments *arg* and *kwargs*.